lancygoyal/December/README.md

 ## December

-Hapi and Node Project For Scaleable Apps.
+Powered by Node and Hapi.

 ### Includes